choisteph/SI507Project4/README.md

 # SI 507 Project 4 Read Me
 ## This is a project that does the following:
-* Lets you play the game "PONG"
+* Lets you play the game "Breakout!", which is a variation on the game "Pong"

 ## The contents of this project are as follows: